-in as much as they:
+in as much as the above entities:

 do not receive any public incentive for the purpose of the considered investment; and,

 are not already a shareholder of the Equity Final Recipient into which they directly co-invest with or alongside the Equity Intermediary.
 For the avoidance of doubt, this criterion shall not apply if the considered investment is made into an Equity Intermediary.